English subsidy of James VI: Danish dowry account: the Tocher Gude

 Maitland made an account of the dowry paid to James VI in Denmark.
 The account is also part of the British Library manuscript bought from Dawson Turner.
 Some of dowry was spent in Denmark as gifts and rewards, but Maitland held some back for investment in Scotland.

 The dowry was sometimes called the "tocher", "toquher", or "tocher gude".
+Money raised by taxation totalling £100,000 Scots to fund costs associated with the marriage was also called the "tocher", possibly leading to confusion.

-In Denmark, Maitland received 75,000 dalers of dowry money from Christoffer Valkendorff and a further 10,000 dalers from the Queen Mother, Sophie of Mecklenburg-Güstrow.
+The dowry money was delivered in Denmark in February 1590.
+The king's previous expenses abroad had been partly met with a loan of £5000 from Maitland.
+Maitland received 75,000 dalers of dowry money from Christoffer Valkendorff and a further 10,000 dalers from the Queen Mother, Sophie of Mecklenburg-Güstrow.
 He paid out 6,030 dalers for a debt of George Keith, 5th Earl Marischal secured with Frederick Lyell (1536-1601), a merchant of Scottish origin in Helsingør and factor of George Bruce of Carnock.
 This was for a jewel given to Anne of Denmark at her betrothal in September 1589.
 This payment and the next fourteen entries were copied into the "Hopetoun manuscript".
 The account records an entertainment for the newly-weds at Oslo provided by acrobats called "vautis"; "And of sex scoir daleris to the tua vautis that was in Upslo".

 Maitland recorded gifts given to the printer working for Tycho Brahe on Hven, his servants, and the workmen building his paper mill and corn mill, and the boatmen who took the royal party to Tycho's island.
 On 13 March 1590 James VI came to Frederiksborg Castle.
 He gave money to the poor, to the keeper of the park who lent the couple horses, to a woman who kept pheasants and "spruce" or German fowls, and 100 dalers to the Captain of Frederiksborg for his officers and servants.
 They stayed longer at Kronborg and the captain and servants there were given 2,000 dalers.

 Some selected items in the Danish dowry account were printed by George Duncan Gibb in 1874.
 The whole account was edited by Miles Kerr-Peterson and published by the Scottish History Society (SHS) in 2020.